 Dreamed 1975/8/16 by Wayan

-On Atacama Plain.
-Observatory dome.
+On Atacama Plain, observatory dome.

-Arch-Astronomer says "Rival eyes see
+Arch-Astronomer says "Rival scopes see

-more and less Accurately.
-What you
+more AND less Accurately.
+Where you

-The scope-directing Dials Acquired
+The scope-directing Dials display

-and so Anticipate Earth-weather.
+Anticipate Earth-weather.
 Here

 On Mars, that Arid dirtball, rolls